joshuacoles/University-Notes/PSkills • Coursework 2/Results & Statistical.md

 ## Results & Statistical Analysis

-> A version of this with interactive graphs can be found at
+> A version of this with interactive graphs can be found at [ipfs link](https://ipfs.io/ipfs/QmPDXNLYyJ1r5Cg7xzRXXW1fvDWXz8dw9QeSkQNigN6QFZ?filename=Stats.html) (this link is content address and thus cannot be updated, preventing cheating).
+However the below shall suffice.

 Statistical explorations have two complementary components empirical analysis of data and theoretical consideration of the problem.